oernster/wifiplug-internet-maintainer/README.md

 # wifiplug_internet_maintainer v1.9.1
-Pings the google.com to check for internet alive status.
+Pings google.com to check for internet alive status.
 If it's dead after 5 pings, the program power cycles a tp-link kasa plug with a 20s break between off and on.

 Supports Windows, Linux and MacOS.